ctechfilmuniversity/project_ws2425_first_term/README.md

 1. Result presentation
     * A link to a polished website with your results
-    * The webpage can be simple, e.g., it can be a github page
+    * The webpage can be simple, e.g., it can be a GitHub page
-    * Your results must be fully understandable based on this page (e.g. to someone who know nothing about your project)
+    * Your results must be fully understandable based on this page (e.g. to someone who knows nothing about your project)
-    * You are free to design this page, it can also include a trailer but you must cover the following points:
+    * You are free to design this page, it can also include a trailer, but you must cover the following points:
         * Title
         * Description of the content and its technical implementation
         * Context, related work